Investigators believe 'Pillowcase Rapist' possibly in custody, report says - Local News 8

 But police have been known to use a technique called genetic genealogy to link crime scene DNA — say, the evidence in the 1983 case — to relatives of whoever left that DNA.
 Once a relative is identified, investigators determine who on that relative’s family tree could have been around to commit the crime.
 When they identify a possible suspect, police may try to obtain DNA from that person — such as from saliva left on a trashed napkin.

-In this case, investigators determined from the son’s DNA that they needed to find Koehler’s DNA and check it against the 1983 evidence since he was living in Miami-Dade County in the 1980s, the court affidavit says.
+In this case, investigators determined from the son’s DNA that they needed to find Koehler’s DNA and check it against the 1983 evidence.
+He had been living in Miami-Dade County in the 1980s, the affidavit says.

-On January 16, police watching Koehler’s home followed him to a public area “where DNA swabs were obtained from objects he had touched,” according to the court affidavit.
+On January 16, police watching Koehler’s home followed him to a public area “where DNA swabs were obtained from objects he had touched,” according to the affidavit.
+The samples were analyzed, leading to probable cause for his arrest, the affidavit says.

-Police will need to collect DNA directly from Koehler’s body to confirm that match, the court affidavit says.
+Police will need to collect DNA directly from Koehler’s body to confirm that his DNA matches the evidence from the 1983 case, the court affidavit says.